meshachpierre/meshachpierre.github.io/_pages/research.md

 We are currently in the process of publishing our results in a peer-reviewed journal.
 Once they are accepted, they will be disseminated broadly.

+**UPDATE:** [20220205] The first of our publications has been accepted and is currently *In Press* in *Human Dimensions of Wildlife*.
+The second of our publications has been accepted and is currently *In Review* in *Conservation Science & Practice*.

 ##### Jaguar populations in a mixed-land use landscape (2014-2015)

 <figure>